The Saint Louis University Policy Program was created to provide structure and clarity to the review and approval process for policies at SLU.

 Approved policies can be found in PolicyStat.

-New policies are to be reviewed on a triennial basis; current policies will be reviewed over the next few years as they come up for the renewal date.
+New policies are to be reviewed on a triennial basis; current policies will be reviewed over the next few years as they come up for renewal.

-The policy owner has the responsibility to ensure adequate review by key end users.
+The policy owner is responsible for ensuring adequate review by key end users.
 After this review, policies are first approved by the Policy Review Committee, then approved by the University Leadership Council, before final approval by the president.

-A policy is a statement of University philosophy and direction established to provide guidance and assistance to the University community in the conduct of University affairs.
+A policy is a statement of University philosophy and direction established to guide and assist the University community in the conduct of University affairs.
 A University policy has broad application across the University, whereas a unit/department policy impacts only those specific areas.